 When Blake got to the hospital, I wasn’t breathing on my own and they were trying to insert a central line, which is a big IV in the neck.
 Our little local hospital basically couldn’t deal with what was going on with me, my respiratory system was crashing fast, and the bigger hospital closest to us couldn’t either, so they loaded me up in an ambulance and drove me to a big, scary hospital in Toronto called St. Mike’s, which is a pretty big fucking deal.
 Like, you know if someone is at St. Mike’s, they’re knocking on death’s door.

 I don’t remember St. Mike’s though, because I spent from June 25th-July 25th completely unconscious.
 I was intibated, which means I had a breathing tube down my throat because I couldn’t breathe on my own, and I was tied down and sedated because I kept trying to pull the breathing tube out.
 This is apparently instinct and everyone does it, except in my case, I succeeded more often than not.
-This is me after removing my breathing tubes.
+This is me after removing my breathing tube.
 I was proud of myself (I was pretty drugged up) for removing it so I asked Blake to take a picture:

 This is me in the ICU:

 When I was in the ICU at St. Mike’s, they wouldn’t let me eat or drink anything because the pancreas had to rest.
 Instead, I was fed through a tube in my nose that bypassed my stomach and went straight to…actually I’m not even sure, I just know that it bypassed the digestive system to give the pancreas a rest.
 I had this feeding tube until mid-August.
 Also while I was in the ICU, they said I was probably the sickest person there, which is pretty scary considering where I was.
-They said that 70% of people who were as sick as I was, died.
+They said that 70% of people who were as sick as I was with what I had, died.

 With pancreatitis, there is often an issue with fluid building up in the body and this fluid compresses the lungs, making breathing extremely difficult and in my case, almost impossible and fatal.
 At the time I got sick, I weighed probably between 150-160 lbs but with all the fluid that was collecting in my body, I weighed 220 lbs.
 On July 5th, they had to do something drastic to save my life, so what they did was cut me right up the middle of my belly to extract this fluid.
 Right off the top, they extracted 4 litres of fluid, which is TWO big bottles of pop worth!
 I’m not sure how they did it, but they continued collecting fluid through this big wound in my belly until the swelling in my body went down considerably, then they dressed the wound with something called a “vac”, which is this foam that is covered by plastic and then a vacuum is attached to the middle of it and fluid is sucked through the vacuum and collected in a little canister which they hooked at the end of my bed.
 I would have this dressing until the beginning of October, changed every Monday, Wednesday and Friday.